-The School Budget Manual contains information about each of the schools' revenue sources and the projections, including any special instructions relating to each project.
-Revenue in some of the projects is restricted and cannot be used for salaries and benefits; therefore, Finance will temporarily budget the estimated allocation for each of those fund sources in the appropriate project, function, and object at each cost center.
-Funds may not be moved until after the preliminary and tentative budget is adopted in late July.
+The School Budget Manual contains information about each school's allocations, including any special instructions relating to each project.
+Finance will temporarily budget the estimated allocation for each fund source in the appropriate project, function, and object at each cost center.
+Funds may not be moved until after the preliminary and tentative budget is adopted on July 27, 2020.
 The revenue allocations are explained in the sections that follow.